Give your simulator superpowers

 }

-The available attribute is useful to know where you need to update your code towards the new concurrency variant.
-Though, the default implementation Xcode provides does not come with any warning since it’s not marked as deprecated.
+The available attribute is useful for knowing where to update your code towards the new concurrency variant.
+However, the default implementation Xcode provides does not come with any warning since it’s not marked as deprecated.
 To do so, you’ll need to adjust the available marker as follows:

 @available(*, deprecated, renamed: "fetchImages()")